secretstartups/handbook/content/handbook/company/culture/all-remote/management.md

 Tomasz Tunguz describes it as such in an article entitled "[The early discipline of remote startups](https://tomtunguz.com/the-early-discipline-of-remote-startups)."

 > As teams scale, they need to develop infrastructure to successfully manage and coordinate large numbers of people.
-But in the early days, by virtue of being close to each other physically, it’s easier to delay some of these investments.
+But in the early days, by virtue of being close to each other physically, it's easier to delay some of these investments.
 >
 > A quick hallway meeting of a few key stakeholders might be all it takes to commit to a strategic change.
 A last-minute all hands roused through word-of-mouth may be the prelude to a fundraising announcement.
 >
-> For a business that exists somewhere on the distributed-to-remote continuum these options don’t exist, or at least they are significantly harder.
+> For a business that exists somewhere on the distributed-to-remote continuum these options don't exist, or at least they are significantly harder.
 These kind of communications are just as necessary within remote or distributed teams, but they require more planning, more foresight in order to be successful.
 >
 > Some very early stage companies are bringing in these disciplines from the outset, because of the demands of remote work.
 And this is a wonderful thing, because this investment will compound over the life of the business. - *Tomasz Tunguz, venture capitalist at Redpoint Ventures*